Giddy-eg/us_trades_wiki/Operational-Life.md

 We have currently implemented the [2017 EIA Annual Energy Outlook Report](https://www.eia.gov/outlooks/aeo/assumptions/pdf/0554(2017).pdf) operations life values, which are listed as Service Life.
 Other references collected for this model provided numbers that more closely aligned with the EIA values rather then the NREL values. **ADD EXTRA SOURCES HERE**

 Due to the variability in operational life values from reputable sources, it will be good to perform a sensitivity analysis to further understand how the operational life effects renewable investment, emissions, and system cost.

+## Assumptions
+* The operational life for all technologies is the same for all regions